-CAREER DEVEL OPMEN PROG RAM NPS Code SCED Code NPS Course Title Number of Semesters Credits Per Year Prerequisite(s) CD7259 19154 MOBILITY "COMMUNITY EXPLORATIONS" FY Student has demonstrated that he/she is unable to negotiate within buildings and around the community (accessing appropriate transportation) due to his/her unique needs. : The semester course is designed to for independent mobility.
-(This cours in students to develop the knowledge CD7260 19154 "GETTING SOCIAL" FY NONE settings.
-T Topics for cable mann : This year-long course is designed to consideration include introductions, so ers, behavior appropriate for ladies a ocial interaction ns, persona CD7241 19154 UNLOCKING LITERATURE FY Failure to pass 8th grade English SOL due to deficits in decoding skills. need to de velop an u ertain students with mild disabilities who c decoding skills.
-A highly structured, CD7242 19154 WRITING THAT MAKES SENSE FY NONE writing and l introduce : This course is designed to reinforce an organized method of writing that in how to break down the writing process is research ba ised. s (spelling, punctuation, capitalization) in graphic organizers.
-CD7243 19154 BASIC COMPUTER LITERACY I FY Students are able to identify alphanumeric keyboard. to use the mouse, wo nctions, comp nputer knowledge and skills including hos and terminology, manipulate files, use CD7244 19154 BASIC COMPUTER LITERACY II FY Completion of Basic Computer Literacy I Course Description: This yearlong course will enable students to gain a working foundation for the critical computer skills needed to enter the workforce.
-Students will learn applications used for simple word processing, desktop publishing and navigation of the world wide web.
-Note: Students who require more in-depth keyboarding skills for employment are referred to the "Keyboarding" class.
-CD7246 19154 THE BASIC FOUR FY Ability to perform simple addition and subtraction problems i Course Description: This one-year developmental math course is designed to use the four operations to solve basic math problems including one-step equations and inequalities with variables.
-Students will also identify key functions of a calculator and apply its use to solve equations related to real life experiences.
+CAREER DEVEL I VAIVI NPS Code SCED Code NPS Course Title Number of Semesters Credits Per Year Prerequisite(s) CD7259 19154 MOBILITY "COMMUNITY EXPLORATIONS" FY Student has demonstrated that he/she is unable to negotiate within buildings and around the community (accessing appropriate transportation) due to his/her unique needs.
+The semester course is designed for independent mobility.
+(This course in students to develop the knowledge CD7260 19154 "GETTING SOCIAL" FY NONE settings.
+Topics for o This year-long course is designed consideration include introductions, sers, behavior appropriate for ladies a ocial interactio ns, persona CD7241 19154 UNLOCKING LITERATURE FY Failure to pass 8th grade English SOI due to deficits in decoding skills. need to de evelop an u ertain students with mild disabilities who c decoding skills.
+A highly structured, CD7242 19154 WRITING THAT MAKES SENSE FY NONE JU: 272 Course Do d introduce This course is designed to reinforce an organized method of writing that how to break down the writing proc is research ba sed.
+Course Downiting and The stude d introduce an organized method of writing that is research ba sed.
+Course Downting and The studer CD7243 Course Dotto use the d introduce nt will learn 19154 escription mouse, wo an organized method of writing that how to break down the writing proc BASIC COMPUTER LITERACY I This yearlong course will provide s FY students with earnctions, compu sed. steps using g graphic organizers.
+Students are able to identify alphanumeric keyboard.
+Students are able to identify alphanumeric keyboard.
+Course Downting and The studer CD7243 Course Downto use the the Internet d introduce nt will learn 19154 escription mouse, wo an organized method of writing that how to break down the writing process and the second seco FY students with earnctions, compu sed. steps using g graphic organizers.
+Students are able to identify alphanumeric keyboard.
+Students are able to identify alphanumeric keyboard.
+Course Do to use the the Internet CD7244 Course Do needed to navigation 19154 escription mouse, wo et and e-ma 19154 escription enter the voor of the word an organized method of writing that how to break down the writing process to be a second or the writing proc FY students with enctions, computations used for sed. steps using ssential comuter concept a working for simple working Students are able to identify alphanumeric keyboard.
+Inputer knowledge and skills including he and terminology, manipulate files, use Completion of Basic Computer Literacy I Doundation for the critical computer skills processing, desktop publishing and